National University of Modern Languages: Cafeterias

-Sports Facilities
+Sports facilities

-There is a modern gymnasium with latest facilities i.e. basketball, handball, volleyball, badminton courts, table-tennis and weight training gadgets, aerobic and anaerobic fitness machines at NUML.
+There is a gymnasium with facilities i.e. basketball, handball, volleyball, badminton courts, table-tennis and weight training gadgets, aerobic and anaerobic fitness machines at NUML.
 A standard ground for football which is also used for practice of hockey and cricket has also been upgraded.
 An international standard futsal ground, outdoor volleyball court and a basketball court has also been constructed recently.

 Library

-NUML has a dedicated block with two floors for library, it is well furnished and fully air-conditioned.
+NUML has a dedicated block with two floors for library.
 The present library is holding over one hundred and fifty thousand (150,000) books, journals, documents and non-book material on various disciplines.
 This facility is available 7 days a week.

 E-Library

 NUML has established E-Library for its students/scholars and faculty with online access to a wide range of books along with MPhil/PhD thesis.

-Research Room and Facilitation Center
+Research room and facilitation center

 In the library, a dedicated research room and facilitation center with 18 & 28 computers respectively have been established for undergraduate and MPhil/PhD scholars and faculty members.
 NUML has a valid subscription to HEC digital library, which is extended to faculty, students and researchers.
 Additional digital library resources are arranged from the HEC which include IEEE and ACM etc. Access of Digital Library resources (on-campus and off-campus) for the students and researches are arranged.